 - Mental anguish

-The amount of compensation the can be awarded will vary in each situation, and it will depend on certain issues, such as:
+The amount of compensation that can be awarded will vary in each situation, and it will depend on certain issues, such as:

 - How much it costs to repair your vehicle